 \item $\left\vert\eta_\ell\right\vert\leq$ 2.5 and $\left\vert\eta_j\right\vert \leq$ 5, \item $\Delta R_{ii} \geq 0.4$ where $i=\ell,j$ \ , \item $\left\vert M_{ii}-m_Z\right\vert\le 5\,\Gamma_Z$ where $i=\ell,j$; for the hadronic channel, this invariant mass actually refers to that for all the jets together, \end{itemize}

 In Table~\ref{table:cs}, we present the cross-section values obtained after the imposition of these basic cuts.
 We also present a crude estimate of the efficiency of the signal processes mentioned in Eq.~\eqref{eqn:sig} for both polarized and unpolarized initial beams.
 By invoking the invariant mass cut $\left\vert M_{ii}\right\vert$, we essentially reduce the background by restricting the $Z + Z^*$ final state so that the on-shell $Z$ decays to jets (or, leptons) and the virtual $Z^*$ goes to neutrinos.
-The SM backgorund with lepton final states will be identically suppressed.
+The SM background with lepton final states will be identically suppressed.
 This effect would manifest itself in the total cross section rates for the three processes.
-The normalised distributions, however, are similar.
-Therefore, for further analysis, we have displayed the one dimensional normalised differential cross-section only for process with jets in the final state in Fig.~\ref{fig:distrUS_1TeV}.
+The normalized distributions, however, are similar.
+Therefore, for further analysis, we have displayed the one dimensional normalized differential cross section only for process with jets in the final state in Fig.~\ref{fig:distrUS_1TeV}.